lcrawlab/mvMAPIT/README.md

     PKG_CXXFLAGS = @PKG_CXX11STD@  @CXXFLAGS@ -I. @BLAS_LIBS@

+### Installing mvMAPIT
+The easiest way to install the package from sources is to change into the directory of mvMAPIT and run `R CMD INSTALL . --preclean`.
+The `--preclean` flag makes sure that the latest state is run.

 ## Tutorial for Running MAPIT
 For the simulation tutorial provided here, we generate genotypes for 3,000 samples typed at 10,000 unrelated variants.
 We show in our example R code how to implement MAPIT (both the standard and parallelized versions) to perform a marginal epistasis association mapping test in order to find interacting causal variants of interest.